M66B/FairEmail/FAQ.md

 Also note that most free apps will appear not to be sustainable in the end, whereas FairEmail is properly maintained and supported, and that free apps may have a catch, like sending privacy sensitive information to the internet.

+I have been working on FairEmail almost every day for about a year, so I think the price is more than reasonable.

 <br />